TimSusa/redux-generate/README.md

 # Redux Generate
 Tiny library that generates sync actions and reducers out of giving one source of truth.
+You don´t have to implement all the actions for yourself.
+Redux-Generate will do that for you.
 Of course, it can be used along with async actions via "Redux-Thunk", for example.

 ## Installation